How to Pay for Drug Rehab With EmblemHealth Insurance

 Types of Addictions Emblem Typically Covers

-EmblemHealth typically covers treatment for most addictions as well as co-occurring disorders, also known as a dual diagnosis.
+EmblemHealth typically covers treatment for most addictions as well as co-occurring mental health disorders, also known as a dual diagnosis.
 A co-occurring disorder is when someone suffers from a substance abuse disorder and a mental health disorder at the same time.

 Substance use disorders that may be covered by EmblemHealth include: